 Where to park a car in Gdansk

-Although we recommend that you use public transport or Gdansk public bike system while moving around Gdansk, sometimes one just to need to use his own car.
+Although we recommend that you use public transport or the Gdansk public bike system while moving around Gdansk, sometimes one just needs to use his car.
 If so, you need to know where to park a car in Gdansk and how much parking in Gdansk costs.

+Gdansk city centre is covered by two parking zones: red and blue.
+There is also another parking zone – green, but it is out of the tourist area.
+If you leave your car in the parking zone, you need to enter the plate number in the parking machine.
 If you pay with cash, you just need to put in the amount for the desired time.
-When you pay with the card, you first need to set the time you want to leave your car for.
+When you pay with the card, you first need to set the time you want to leave your car.
 Then pay by touching or inserting your card.
-When you receive the ticket, you need to put it inside your car in a visible place.
-Failing to do so, or failing to renew your ticket if you overstay, may result in obtaining a fine.
-It might be around 100 PLN which you need to pay in the city guards’ office.
+When you receive the ticket, you don’t need to put it inside your – just keep it as proof.

-Don’t try to leave your car where it’s forbidden or on the pavement, as city guards are very efficient in finding those cars.
-They will give you a fine, and they may also block your car – to unblock it you need to pay a visit to the city guards office and pay a fine there.
+Don’t try to leave your car where it’s forbidden or on the pavement.
+City guards are very efficient in finding those cars.
+They will give you a fine, and they may also block your car.
+To unblock it you need to pay a visit to the city guards’ office and pay a fine there.

 Other paid car parks in Gdansk